yizezhaocalvin/yizezhao/README.md

 101103310
 yize zhao

-i am using teh laravel structure to do this project and also mysql
+i am using the laravel structure to do this project and also mysql

 the level of php is required to be greater 7.0